 - Egg white–This will help the bread crumb topping stick to the poppers.
 Save your egg yolks for Hollandaise sauce or custard-based desserts, like this lemon meringue tart or dark chocolate ice cream.

-- Combine the cheese and half of the garlic and onion powders in a small bowl.
-Mix the panko, salt, pepper, and remaining garlic and onion powders in another bowl.
+- Mix the panko, salt, pepper, and remaining garlic and onion powders in another bowl.
 Put the egg whites in a third bowl.

 - Cut the peppers in half and fill with the cream cheese filling mixture.
-Dip the pepper halves in the egg to coat, then cover in panko.

 With an intensity of 2000 to 8000 Scoville units, jalapeño peppers are considered mildly spicy.
 Compared to other fresh chile peppers, they fall in the middle of the scale, with poblanos and shishitos being milder and Thai and habanero chiles being much spicier.

-If you are very sensitive to heat, make sure that you remove all of the seeds and white membrane from inside your peppers after halving them.
+If you are very sensitive to heat, make sure that you remove all of the seeds and white membrane from inside the peppers after halving them.
 You can also reduce the heat level in your peppers by soaking them in a mixture of 1 part white vinegar and 3 parts water for an hour before cooking.

-Helpful tips
+Helpful Tips

 - Always wear gloves when handling hot peppers, and avoid touching your eyes.